maesenka/hibernate-spatial-demo/README.md

 $ docker run -d --name=cockroach -p 26257:26257 -p 8080:8080 cockroachdb/cockroach:v21.1.2 start-single-node --insecure
 ```

-To create our application, we use the [Spring initializer](https://start.spring.io/) for maven and select the Spring Data
+To create our application, we use the [Spring initializer](https://start.spring.io/) for Maven and select the Spring Data
 JPA dependency.
-This will bring in Hibernate as a dependency.
+This will bring in Hibernate as a dependency as well.
 The spatial dialects are packaged in the optional
-hibernate-spatial module.
-So we need to add this dependency to the POM ourselves.
+`hibernate-spatial` module, so we need to add this dependency to the POM ourselves.

 ```xml
     <dependency>